 Goals.
-The goal of the Recharge Pilot Studies component is to capture and infiltrate local stormwater runoff to augment groundwater and increase the sustainable yield of the Basin.
+The goal of Component 5 is to lay the groundwater for capturing and infiltrating local stormwater runoff and imported winter floodwater to augment groundwater and increase the sustainable yield of the Basin.

 Objectives.
-The objectives of the Recharge Pilot Studies component are (1) identify areas with sites suitable for recharge projects; (2) utilize example (pilot) projects to quantify the potential infiltration benefit achievable with local diversion projects and on-farm stormwater capture projects; (3) develop guidance and Best Management Practices (BMPs) to transition the pilots to permanent projects and direct the design of new projects (for example, guidance and recommendations on the use of infiltration ponds, spreading basins and fields, and dry wells); and, (4) recommend policies that incentivize landowners to voluntarily expand stormwater capture projects in the Basin.
+The objectives of Component 5 are (1) identify areas with sites suitable for recharge projects; (2) identify the infiltration practices that will optimize recharge volumes; (3) utilize pilot projects to quantify the potential infiltration benefit achievable with local diversion projects and on-farm stormwater capture projects; (4) develop guidance and Best Management Practices (BMPs) to transition the pilots to permanent projects and direct the design of new projects (for example, guidance and recommendations on the use of infiltration ponds, spreading basins and fields, and/or dry wells); and, (5) recommend policies that incentivize landowners to voluntarily expand stormwater capture projects in the Basin.

 Needs.
-Table WB-8 of the GSP "Estimated Sustainable Yield for Selected Time Periods" indicates that during 1999-2018, average annual estimated pumpage (131,2000 AFY) exceeded sustainable groundwater yield by over 10,000 AFY.
-Under current development conditions, and 50-years of historical climate, the yield deficit is projected to decrease slightly from 10,000 AFY to 7,400 AFY.
-Projects and Management Actions described in the GSP augment groundwater by increasing recharge and demand management.
+Table WB-8 of the GSP "Estimated Sustainable Yield for Selected Time Periods" indicates that during 1999-2018, average annual estimated pumpage (131,200 AFY) exceeded sustainable groundwater yield by over 10,000 AFY.
+Under current development conditions, and 50 years of historical climate, the yield deficit is projected to decrease slightly from 10,000 AFY to 7,400 AFY.
+Projects and Management Actions (PMAs) described in the GSP augment groundwater sustainability by increasing recharge and demand management.
 This Component augments groundwater with runoff from the local watershed, and preliminary evaluations indicate on average the contribution could be 3,600 AFY and represents almost 50% of the projected yield deficit.
 Because the source of water for recharge is local runoff, these projects can be implemented immediately following identification of suitable sites and cooperating landowners.